jp1971/particularflavor.com/README.md

 # wordpress-quick-start

-Lets get WordPress up and running quickly!
-This wordpress runs on a [Vagrant Box](http://docs.vagrantup.com/v2/boxes.html) virtual machine, bootstrapped with a composer.json file.
+Let's get WordPress up and running quickly!
+This WordPress runs on a [Vagrant Box](http://docs.vagrantup.com/v2/boxes.html) virtual machine, bootstrapped with a composer.json file.
 The front end dependencies are handled with [Bower](http://bower.io/) and build processes are handeled by [Grunt](http://gruntjs.com/getting-started).
 Both grunt and bower have [node.js](http://nodejs.org/) as a dependency.
 The CSS preprocesser is [LESS](http://lesscss.org/).

 ##Cloning me!
 We can't just build off of me! think of all the great developers that need me too.
 What we'll have to do is make a bare clone of myself and then a mirror push it sounds harder than it is.
 To set up a project create a new EMPTY github repository, then open terminal and run: